nickjj/dotfiles/README.md

 You'll want to adjust the `set-theme` script by doing this:

 1. Change the `TERMINAL_CONFIG` variable to reference your terminal config's path
-2. Change the regex in the `change_terminal_theme` function to use your terminal's config option names
+2. Change the `terminal` attributes in the `THEMES` dictionary to use your terminal's config option names
+3. Change the regex in the `change_terminal_theme` function based on your terminal's config option formatting rules
-3. Optionally install Gruvbox, One or any other themes (the MS Terminal config in this repo includes them)
+4. Optionally install Gruvbox, One or any other themes (the MS Terminal config in this repo includes them)

 ### How to fix Vim taking a long time to open when inside of WSL?